 Assistant Referee Signals- The Complete Guide

-If the soccer ball crosses the goal line and it is close to the position of the assistant however the ball still looks to be in play, the assistant has to first raise the flag to tell the referee the ball is not in play and then to imply that it is a corner kick.
+If the soccer ball crosses the goal line and it is close to the position of the assistant however, the ball still looks to be in play; the assistant has first to raise the flag to tell the referee the ball is not in play and then to imply that it is a corner kick.

-If the soccer ball happens to cross the goal line and the assistant’s position is far from where the ball crossed, they have to raise their flag to tell the referee that the ball is now out, while making eye contact and then follow the main referee’s decision.
+If the soccer ball happens to cross the goal line and the assistant’s position is far from where the ball crossed, they have to raise their flag to tell the referee that the ball is now out while making eye contact and then follow the main referee’s decision.

 Offside